-- Lightly coat 3 cookie sheets with oil.
+- Lightly coat 3 baking sheets with oil.

 - Remove from heat and add vanilla and soda.
-Stir very quickly as the mixture becomes very foamy.
+Stir very quickly as the mixture will become very foamy.

-- Immediately, if not sooner, pour the mixture out onto the cookie sheets.
+- Immediately pour the mixture out onto the baking sheets.

-- After the brittle has hardened break into pieces.
+- After the brittle has hardened, break into a few large pieces.
 Put the brittle into large plastic bags so the shards don’t go flying all over the kitchen when breaking them up into smaller bite-sized pieces.

-- Store brittle in sealed jar, can or plastic bag to prevent from becoming very sticky.
+- Store brittle in sealed jar, can or plastic bag.

 Until next time, happy eating.